oktadev/okta-blog/_source/_posts/2023-03-20-spa-auth-tokens.md

 {% img blog/spa-auth-tokens/oidc-debugger.jpg alt:"OIDC Debugger site showing form fields" width:"800" %}{: .center-image }

 Some fields are pre-populated, which is helpful.
 Add the other key information needed:
-* **Authorize URI (required)** - the authorize endpoint from your OAuth discovery doc
+* **Authorize URI (required)** - the authorize endpoint from the discovery doc
 * **Client ID (required)** - the Client ID value from Okta CLI
 * **Scope (required)** - `openid` is already added for us.
 Add `profile` and `offline_access` with spaces in between.
 The form field should look like `openid profile offline_access`.
 * **Response type (required)** - select "Use PKCE?" which unlocks a few new fields, but everything is populated for us.
-The debugger grabs the token endpoint from the OAuth discovery document
+The debugger discovers the token endpoint automatically for us. 😎

 Open debugging tools in your browser to watch for redirection and network requests.
 You'll want to make sure you're preserving logs between page refreshes.